christophejunke/sdl2-event-loop/README.md

 parameter).

-The macro is a DO-style loop with an implicit NIL block, which repeatedly binds `EVENT` to an SDL event object, and optionally bind `EVENT-TYPE` to the event's type (the type must be computed even when anonymous).
+The macro is a DO-style loop with an implicit NIL block, which binds `EVENT` to an SDL event object (a single allocation that is mutated).
+It also bind `EVENT-TYPE` to the event's type (the type must be computed even when anonymous).

     (do-events (<event> [:event-type ( symbol )]
                         [:method ( :poll* | :wait )]